WalkerWangUMN/CSCI-4211/Project 2/README.md

     * Enter TRACE: 0

 ### Data structure:
+* packet used to send another side
-* packet, seq used to indicate the status, state used to indicate the state, estimated_rtt used to indicate the state of timer
+* seq used to indicate the status
+* state used to indicate the state,
+* estimated_rtt used to indicate the state of timer

 ### Function:
 * A_timerinterrupt(), A_output(), A_input(), A_init(), B_input(), and B_init() implement a stop-and-wait for transferring data from A-side to  B-side.
 The protocol uses both ACK and NACK messages.